anikm1987/cloud_terraform/azure-terraform/ReadMe.md

 Terraform Repository (WIP)
 ---------------

 This repository is created to keep all terraform files.
-Some folders are not completed, may contains initial structures.
+Some folders are not completed, may contain initial structures.

 Project tree